diegoyon/cryptoapp/README.md

 - Type the following `git@github.com:diegoyon/cryptoapp.git` if you are using a SSH key.
 - Press ENTER to create your local clone.
 - Install dependencies with `npm install`.
-- Start the SPA by typing `npm start`
+- Start the SPA by typing `npm start`.

 ## Author